junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Mr. Wittman moved to suspend the rules and pass the bill.
 - 2013-06-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 184). (text: CR H2994-2995)
 - 2013-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 184).(text: CR H2994-2995)
+- 2013-06-04 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.